Bamboo floss: zero waste & toxin-free alternative.

 Let me explain.
 You’ve heard of how mercury makes its way into our bodies through the fish that we eat.
 PFCs work the same way--when we eat plants or animals that ingested PFCs, we absorb them, too.
 In large amounts.
 Consider this when you’re buying Teflon or nylon floss.
 There is a healthier, greener alternative.
 Bamboo floss is just one of them, but nevertheless, EcoRoots proudly offers an environmentally-friendly option.

 My brief research on PFCs and the harmful effects of plastic floss isn’t meant to shame or scare you.
-It’s simply a wake-up call and a nudge to make a healthier choice--for yourself, your family, and the Earth.
+It’s simply a wake-up call and a nudge to make healthier and low-waste choices--for yourself, your family, and the Earth.